abhabongse/paxter/docs/beginner-tutorials/quick-blogging.md

 ```

 Next, to insert an image, we use the command `@image["srcpath", "alt"]`.
-Notice that this command does not have the main argument section.
+Notice that this command does not have the main argument part.
-The options section of this commands accepts two arguments:
+The options part of this commands accepts two arguments:
 the first one being the string literal containing the URL path to the image
 and the second one is for the image alternative text.
 In fact, the second argument is actually *not* required